-Arriving to the streets of Buamdong, one forgets that they’re in the sprawling metropolis of Seoul.
+Arriving on the streets of Buam-dong, one forgets that they’re in the sprawling metropolis of Seoul.
 There are no Starbucks or Paris Baguettes to be found here, no cosmetics hawkers or deliverymen jostling you on the streets.

-Just a peaceful quiet, a nice view of the mountains, and charming spaces occupied by artists of all kinds.
+Just a peaceful quiet area with a nice view of the mountains, and charming spaces occupied by artists of all kinds.
 It is a beautiful respite from Seoul with all the art but none of the gritty urbanity of Hongdae, overloaded tour buses of Insadong, or pretentious airs of Samcheongdong.

-Here you’ll find mall independent art galleries, cute shops, great museums, and perhaps some of the best coffee and chicken you’ll have in your life.
+Here, you’ll find many independent art galleries, cute shops, great museums, and perhaps some of the best coffee and chicken you’ll have in your life.

 In terms of public transportation, this secluded mountain neighborhood is accessible only by bus.

 The Literary Museum stop will drop you at the entryway to Buamdong, where you can see Jahamun Gate and the YoonDongJung collection, and continue 100m up the hill to the main road.